s1gmas1x/kitchen-ratio/docs/guides/folding-and-shaping.md

 3. Rotate the bowl a quarter turn and repeat.
 4. Continue until you’ve folded all four sides.

-No extra flour needed — damp hands prevent sticking.
+No extra flour needed, damp hands prevent sticking.

 ### **3. Repeat a Few Times**
 Repeat the folding every **20–30 minutes**, doing **2–4 rounds total**.